pingswept/me30-website/content/logistics/projects-archive.md

 {{< /expand >}}

 {{< expand "1.
 How big is the tube?" "..." >}}
-3 inches in diameter, 52 inches long
+3 inches in diameter, around 52 inches long
 {{< /expand >}}

 {{< expand "2.
 Will we know our partner robot ahead of time?" "..." >}}